Our staff will respond to your query promptly and provide detailed information to your questions.

 NOTE: Winter Sea Safari is subject to the weather conditions on the fjord.
 It is offered only when favourable conditions can be guaranteed while at the lodge.

-Day 5 - 01 Jan: Sleep in and then enjoy reindeer sledding through snow-covered forests and mountains.
+Day 5 - Reindeer sledding through snow-covered forests and mountains

 Sleep in and enjoy the last day at the lodge.
 After a leisurely breakfast, get some fresh air by joining your last included activity.
 There is a choice between cross country skiing and reindeer sledding included a Sami-culture presentation.
 Reindeer sledding is a peaceful way to traverse the snow-covered landscape with the quiet sounds of the forest and the Sami herdsman.
 After a 20 minute sled, you can then feed these magnificent animals before entering the gamme gathering around the fire to listen to Sami history, stories and joiking (singing).